Personal loan or credit card: When should you opt for it?

 Both personal loans and credit cards have expiration dates.
 A Credit Card is a sort of credit that lasts indefinitely, whereas a Personal Loan has a set start and end date.
 You should choose one that is appropriate for you based on your financial discipline.

-1. When you want to buy something but don’t want to go over your credit limit
+- When you want to buy Something but don’t want to go over your credit limit

-3. When you want to buy something in person or online.
+- When you want to buy Something in person or online.

 When Should you take out a Personal Loan to Buy Something?

-2. When you’re contemplating a major purchase that you’d like to spread out over a period of time,
+- When you’re contemplating a major purchase that you’d like to spread out over some time,

-3. When you need to make a payment to a company or individual who does not take credit cards.
+- When you need to pay a company or individual who does not take credit cards.

-Remember that you can always use your Credit Card for expenses that aren’t covered by your Personal Loan.
+Remember that you can always use your Credit Card for expenses not covered by your Loan.
 So go ahead and apply for a personal loan or a credit card, as well as calculate personal loan EMI right now!
 Finserv MARKETS has a solution for you, whether you need a Personal Loan or a Credit Card.